ebuchman/blog/content/posts/ethical-investing.md

 Tencent.
 I can't pretend to understand Chinese capitalism, but it seems like the large companies are, generally speaking, extensions of the power of the Chinese government, which is currently committing genocide of the Uyghur in [Xinjiang concentration camps][Uyghur].
 It's probably not a good time to support Chinese conglomerates.
+China also seems to be rolling out [new restrictions on letting company's go public][china-ban] in the US and elsewhere.

 Other Asian ETFs, and some non-US ETFs (primarily Europe + Asia), otherwise give a lot of weight to Korea's Samsung, Japan's Toyota and Sony, and Taiwan's Taiwan Semiconductor Manufacturing Company (TSMC).
-Korean and Japanese companies are probably a lot more like European companies (ie. real goods, but especially technological), but with less labour protections.
+In spirit, these companies are probably a lot more like European companies (i.e. real goods, especially technological ones), but with less labour protections.
+TSMC seems to have an especially favourable record, and Taiwan is a strong democratic counterpoint to China.
-TSMC seems like a special case, on the one hand because it seems to have a reasonably clean record, on the other because, as a counterpoint to China, it seems like a good time to be supporting Taiwan.

 As for Africa, the ETFs and capital markets in general are much less mature. iShares has a [South African ESG ETF][iShares SA], which is 20% Naspers, Africa's biggest public company, who also owns ~30% of China's Tencent.

-## Alternative ESG ETFs

-The ETFs we've looked at so far prioritize large corporations, and we only looked at a very small sample - some are certainly better than others, though the main iShares/MSCI funds tend to be representive.
-You might say these ETFs select from the largest companies, minimizing for bad behaviour (a lot of ESG seems to be about minimizing bad behaviour).
-But there's also a number of ETFs striving to maximize good behaviour by focusing on certain sectors and smaller companies.
-This might qualify more as "impact investing" than "socially responsible investing".
-Many of these are focused in the energy sector, with names like
-"Low Carbon Energy",
-"Solar", and
-"Clean Energy".
-Other are more general than energy, with names like "Environmental Leaders",
-"Positive Change", and
-"Sustainable Growth".
-Perhaps not surprisingly, Tesla plays a big role in a lot of them.
-In any case, by striving for a selection that maximizes good behaviour, these ETFs seem to be a lot more socially responsible than the more popular ESG ETFs that primarily minimize bad behaviour.
-But of course, given these companies tend to be smaller and less diversified, the risk/reward trade off is different as well.

-You might also find some better ESG ETFs by, for instance, looking at the [list of iShares ETFs][iShares ETFs] and sorting by their ESG "Rating" or "Quality Score".
-Doing that surfaces ETFs specific to certain countries with very high ESG scores, like the Netherlands, Australia, the UK, and Denmark.
-Apparently European financial institutions also score quite well.
-I'll note that the [Netherlands ETF][iShares Netherlands] is >20% ASML, and the [UK ETF][iShares UK] somehow contains BP, British American Tobacco, and Royal Dutch Shell in its top 10 holdings.
-I opted for the [Denmark ETF][iShares Denmark].
+## WealthSimple's Socially Responsible ETF

 WealthSimple rolled out their own [socially responsible portfolio][WealthSimple portfolio], which includes a variety of Canadian government bonds, plus a North American and a Developed Markets ETF.
 Government bonds are a strange thing - forged in the fires of war finance over the centuries, they have since become fundamental to the operations of the financial system.
-I don't have much to say about them here.
+I don't have much to say about them here, other than to point out that the Government of Ontario is the [most indebted sub-sovereign on the planet][ontario-debt].
+Whether this will ever matter for the Ontario bond market?
+Who knows.

 WealthSimple released a great [summary of its approach][WealthSimple Summary].
-Let's look at the North
-American ETF they use.
-There doesn't seem to be an up-to-date holdings page but there's a [summary page with the top 10 (presumably current) holdings][WealthSimple ETF Top] and an old statement of the [full holdings from Summer 2020][WealthSimple ETF].
+As for their North American ETF, there doesn't seem to be an up-to-date holdings page but there's a [summary page with the top 10 (presumably current) holdings][WealthSimple ETF Top] and an old statement of the [full holdings from Summer 2020][WealthSimple ETF].
 Looking at the Summer 2020 holdings,